melezhik/swat/README2.md

 Often there is no need to operate on multiline string mode, as with the help of text blocks it is possible to express very complicated matching expressions.

-However as long as talk about perl expressions and generators it is convininet to use multiline code here.
+However as long as talk about perl expressions and generators it is convenient to use multiline code here.
 It is possible with a `\` delimiters:

         # this is a generator
         # with multiline code